marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

+- glad to be speaking at and attending [Learning on Graphs NYC](https://log-nyc.github.io/speakers/goldstein/)

+- taking part in the [D.E.
+Shaw Research Phd+Postdoc Fellowship](https://www.deshawresearch.com/fellowships.html)

 - [Time After Time: Deep-Q Effect Estimation for Interventions on When and What to do ](https://arxiv.org/abs/2503.15890) at ICLR 2025.